 To the Members

-The Financial Performance of your Company for the Financial Year ended March 31 2016is summarized below:
+The financial performance of your Company for the FY ended March 312019 is summarized below:

 | ||Standalone Year Ended ||Consolidated Year Ended |

 |Particulars ||Year ended ||Year ended ||Year ended ||Year ended |

 | ||March 31 2019 ||March 31 2018 ||March 31 2019 ||March 31 2018 |

 |Sales & Services ||393788 ||286260 ||616613 ||463416 |

 |Other Income ||11219 ||6132 ||5215 ||5416 |